ccbpeden/d4-code-review/README.md

 ## Description

-This is a basic fictional website for a application that calculates a second helix to complete the double-helix of a nucleotide sequence inputted by the user., which comes with a buggy custom module.
-Additionally, the site has the capability to display articles on the front page and an Article Viewer page with Ajax.
-The site is themed with Bootstrap.
+This is a basic drupal installation with a custom module that allows the user to input a nucleotide string and receive the opposite.
+It also allows the user to view articles from an article viewer page without reloading.

 ## Setup

-* Clone this repository
+* Clone this repository from https://github.com/ccbpeden/d4-code-review.git
-* Set document root to the top level directory of the repository
+* Set document root to the top level directory of the repository in MAMP
+* This project should be run in php 7
+* Make sure that apache port is serving at 8888, and that the mysql server port is at 8889.
 * Import the database, called "dna", found in `sites/db-backup`
 * Create a user for the database: username = "dna", password = "dna"
 * Point browser to localhost
 * Site maintenance account info: username = "dna", password = "dna"

+## Technologies Used
+* Drupal
+* PHP
+* mySQL
+* HTML
+* CSS
+* JavaScript

+This software is licensed under the GPL license

+_If you have any questions or comments about this program, you can contact me at [ccbpeden@warpmail.net](mailto:ccbpeden@warpmail.net)._

+Copyright (c) 2017 Charles Peden